cidgoh/Wastewater_Contextual_Data_Specification/README.md

 **Contacts**

-For more information and/or assistance, contact Dr. Emma Griffiths at <ega12@sfu.ca> or submit a repository [issue request](https://github.com/cidgoh/Wastewater_Contextual_Data_Specification/issues/new/choose).
+For more information and/or assistance, contact <datastructures@pha4ge.com> or submit a repository [issue request](https://github.com/cidgoh/Wastewater_Contextual_Data_Specification/issues/new/choose).

 **License**